NanoFabricFX/dapr-intro/README.md

 ```
 ### How does it work

-- The node app can get/persist state to the dapr state service
+- The node app can get/save state to the dapr state service using the Dapr state store
-- The pythong posts a new value app via service invokation and not directly to the service
+- The pythong posts a new value app via service invokation to the node app and not directly to the service.
+The new value is saved to the state store.

 ### 2.Hello-Kubernetes